CateGitau/CateGitau/README.md

 </a>
 <br />

-I'm [Catherine Gitau](https://categitau.github.io/), a Data Scientist and Machine Learning Engineer 🚀 from Nairobi, Kenya.
-I'm a masters student graduate from the [African Institute for Mathematical Sciences](https://nexteinstein.org/) under the African masters in Machine Intelligence program currently working as Manager, Data Science at [Visa](https://www.visa.co.ke/).
+I'm [Catherine Gitau](https://categitau.github.io/), a Data Scientist and Machine Learning Engineer/Researcher 🚀 from Nairobi, Kenya.
+Masters graduate from the [African Institute for Mathematical Sciences](https://nexteinstein.org/) under the African masters in Machine Intelligence program currently working as Manager, Data Science at [Visa](https://www.visa.co.ke/).
 Beside's working with data, I enjoy eating food and traveling.

 **Talking about Personal Stuffs:**